Banuba offers a unique partnership opportunity for up to 10 app developers across the world to create AR-enabled products.

 Face segmentation is a specific computer vision task aimed at correctly assigning labels of face regions, such as nose, mouth, eye, hair, etc., to each pixel in a face image.
 Our face segmentation techniques include complex cascaded machine learning algorithms in combination with color model and Monte Carlo approaches, which lead to the precise detection of eyes, their structure (iris, pupil, eyeball, etc.) and also the nose, ear, cheek, chin, mouth, lip eyebrow and forehead areas.

 - Access over a convenient API

 - Separate parts of face can be detected for further analysis

 2.2 Evaluation of anthropometric parameters

-Face detection and face tracking algorithms, make it possible to recognise more refined facial patterns and recreate its semantics, mimics and anthropometrics, to analyse all of its main parts and basically, “understand” it.
+Face detection and face tracking algorithms, make it possible to recognize more refined facial patterns and recreate its semantics, mimics and anthropometrics, to analyze all of its main parts and basically, “understand” it.